DoD-Platform-One/Alloy/docs/DEVELOPMENT_MAINTENANCE.md

       ```shell
       # Note: You may need to resolve merge conflicts in chart/values.yaml before these commands work.
 Refer to the "Modifications made to upstream"
-      # section below for hinsts on how to resolve them.
+      # section below for hints on how to resolve them.
 Also, you need to be logged in to registry1 thorough docker.
       helm dependency update ./chart
       ```

-      Then log out.
+    - Then log out.

       ```shell
       helm registry logout https://registry1.dso.mil
       ```

-7. Update `CHANGELOG.md` adding an entry for the new version and noting all changes in a list (at minimum should include `- Updated <chart or dependency> to x.x.x`).
-Also, make sure the configloader versions are accurate if updated.
+8. Update `CHANGELOG.md` adding an entry for the new version and noting all changes in a list (at minimum should include `- Updated <chart or dependency> to x.x.x`).
+Also, make sure the config-reloader versions are accurate if updated.

-8. Generate the `README.md` updates by following the [guide in gluon](https://repo1.dso.mil/big-bang/product/packages/gluon/-/blob/master/docs/bb-package-readme.md).
+9. Generate the `README.md` updates by following the [guide in gluon](https://repo1.dso.mil/big-bang/product/packages/gluon/-/blob/master/docs/bb-package-readme.md).

-At the moment, this still needs to be done!

-9. Push up your changes, add upgrade notices if applicable, validate that CI passes.
+10. Push up your changes, add upgrade notices if applicable, validate that CI passes.

     - If there are any failures, follow the information in the pipeline to make the necessary updates.